Curly Community Garden

 - to encourage people to decrease waste by reducing, reusing and recycling,

 - to provide a composting area where garden and community members can dispose of appropriate food waste,

 - to create another option for garden members to source unpackaged, organic produce that has been grown sustainably and responsibly, and

 - to make connections between individuals and groups of different ages, abilities, cultures, ethnicities, races, religions, sexualities and genders to create a wider sense of community.

 Curly Community Garden is located on the northern half of the western bowling green of the North Curl Curl Community Centre (formerly the Dee Why RSL Bowling Club) at the corner of Abbott and Griffin Roads in North Curl Curl.

-The cost of an annual garden membership is $35 for an individual and $50 for a household, at the discretion of the Management Committee.
+The cost of an annual garden membership (July to June) is $35 for an individual and $50 for a household, at the discretion of the Management Committee.
 A small additional fee is charged for payments made by credit card to cover processing costs.
-If individual allotments are established, they will incur an additional fee.

 Weekly Working Bees are held to maintain the garden.
 This includes activities such as compost & worm farm care, planting, mulching, pruning, pest control, weeding and, when possible, harvesting.
 Besides genreal garden maintenance, the working bees are a great opportunity to socialise with and learn from other garden members.

 Produce from the communal gardens is shared with those who help to maintain them.
 Harvesting takes place during the weekly working bees.

 All garden plots are shared (communal).
 This is to ensure the maximisation of crops and to promote interaction between garden members.